AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Actions

-***Leaf Storm (1/Day).*** *Dexterity Saving Throw:* DC ??, ???. *Failure:* ???. *Success:* ???.
+***Leaf Storm (1/Day).*** *Dexterity Saving Throw:* DC 13, each creature in a 5-foot Emanation originating from the Kamaitachi. *Failure:* 8 (2d4 + 3) Slashing damage.
+After using this ability, 5-foot radius Sphere of dust centered on the Kamaitachi is created that lasts until the end of its next turn.
+The Sphere is Heavily Obscured.

-***Multiattack.*** ???.
+***Multiattack.*** The Kamaitachi makes two Sickle Claw attacks.
+If they have the Invisible Condition, they can replace one attack with a use of Wind Slash.

 ***Sickle Claw.*** *Melee Attack Roll:* +5 to hit, reach 5 ft. *Hit:* 6 (1d4 + 3) Slashing damage.

 ***Wind Slash (Requires the Kamaitachi have the Invisible Condition).*** The Kamaitachi moves up to their Speed towards a creature, while remaining Invisible, before making a Sickle Claw attack against them.
-If the attack hits, the target instead takes 7 (1d3 + 3) Slashing damage at the start of their next turn, and the Kamaitachi moves an additional 40 feet in a straight line past the target, without provoking an Opportunity Attack from the target creature.
+If the attack hits, the target instead takes 8 (2d4 + 3) Slashing damage at the start of their next turn, and the Kamaitachi moves an additional 40 feet in a straight line past the target, without provoking an Opportunity Attack from the 13target creature.

 ### Bonus Actions